 During the second quarter of 2020, we expensed \$11.8 million of capitalized legal fees related to the unsuccessful defense of a small number of our patents.
 These charges related to the Oil & Gas Proppants segment and were recorded in Selling, general, and administrative expense in the Consolidated Statement of Operations.
-During the first quarter of 2019, measurement period adjustments related to the Company's EPMH acquisition decreased the gross carrying amounts of the technology and intellectual property by \$1.5 million and the trade names by \$1.3 million.
-See Note E - Business Combinations.

-Amortization expense was \$10.3 million, \$10.8 million and \$9.7 million for the years ended December 31, 2020, 2019, and 2018, respectively.
+Amortization expense was \$9.7 million, \$10.3 million and \$10.8 million for the years ended December 31, 2021, 2020, and 2019, respectively.

-The estimated amortization expense related to definite-lived intangible assets (in thousands) for the five succeeding years is as follows:
+At December 31, 2021, the estimated amortization expense related to definite-lived intangible assets (in thousands) for the five succeeding years is as follows: